cloudmesh-community/book/chapters/iaas/libcloud.md

 as instructed above to perform various services such as creating nodes, listing nodes, starting nodes and stopping nodes.

 Appropriate authentication code as described in the previous section  is assumed.
 This will give us an variable named conn which we will use for invoking Services.
 It is in the next sections not explicitly listed.
 It is indicated by our ... at the beginning

 #### Creating Nodes

-:o: text missing
+In this section we will look at the code that can be used to create a node in the provider a node which represents a virtual server

 ```Python
 ...